anshdhinhgra47/spotify-clone/README.md

-> This clone has only been built for educational purposes and shall not be used for illegal activities like phishing etc.
+> This clone hase been made by Ansh Dhingra for educational purposes and is not affiliated with Spotify in any way.
+All rights of the images, logos, and texts belong to Spotify.
+This project shall not be used for illegal activities that include Phishing, XSS Attack, among others.